 The JGI will accept proposals for sequencing of collections of bacterial and archaeal genomes from cultivated isolates or physically isolated single cells.
 Proposed organisms should broaden phylogenetic representation among sequenced representatives or participate in processes directly relevant to DOE missions.
 Type strains, including proposed strains prior to publication, are highly encouraged.
 For single-cell sequencing projects, MDA products of single amplified genomes should be in hand at the time of proposal submission – JGI will not do sorting and genome amplification of single cells under this call.
 Between 48 and 92 isolates or single-cell genomes may be proposed.
 For projects with >92 genomes, please refer to the CSP Annual Call.

-The JGI seeks proposals centered on resequencing of bacterial, archaeal and fungal isolates for which a reference genome exists.
+The JGI seeks proposals centered on resequencing of bacterial, archaeal, fungal, and plant isolates for which a reference genome exists.
 Projects may focus on natural population structure, understanding gene function under selective pressure or in mutagenized strains, or developing pan and core genomes.
 We will also consider collections of highly related strains from nature that display differences in phenotypes related to DOE missions, e.g. lignocellulose decomposition, fermentation of sugar substrates or degradation of environmental toxins for bacteria and fungi or biomass composition for plants.
-Between 36 and 72 samples may be proposed.
-For projects with >72 samples, please refer to the CSP Annual Call.
+Between 36 and 72 samples may be proposed for bacteria or fungi; up to 12 samples for plants.
+For projects with larger numbers of samples, please refer to the CSP Annual Call.